 Missing values in the data set were examined.
-Figure 4 illustrates the frequency of missing values in the train and test data set.
+Figure 4 illustrates the frequency of missing values in the training and test data set.

 Figure 4.
 Frequency of missing values in the training and test data

 As a first step of missing data imputation, the description of each feature was carefully reviewed.
-Then, three numeric features, including MSSubClass, YrSold, and MoSold, were converted into categorical variable.
+Then, three numeric features, including MSSubClass, YrSold, and MoSold, were converted into categorical variables.
 Some features include many null values (i.e., ‘NA’).
-The definition of ‘NA’ value in each feature was reviewed and replaced as shown below.
+The definition of ‘NA’ value in each feature was reviewed and replaced as shown below:

-- Missing values in some numeric features were imputed with their mode.
+- Values in some numeric features were imputed with their mode.
 These features are Functional, Electrical, KitchenQual, Exterior1st, Exterior2nd, SaleType, MSZoning, and LotFrontage.

 - Missing values in GarageType, GarageFinish, GarageQual, and GarageCond were filled with zero.

-- Missing values in BsmtFinType2, BsmtExposure, BsmtFinType1, BsmtCond, and BsmtQual were imputed with No Basement.
+- Values in BsmtFinType2, BsmtExposure, BsmtFinType1, BsmtCond, and BsmtQual were imputed with No Basement.

 - Missing values in BsmtFinSF1, BsmtFinSF2, BsmtUnfSF, TotalBsmtSF, BsmtFullBath, and BsmtHalfBath were filled with zero.

-- Missing values in GarageYrBlt were imputed with No Garage.
+- Values in GarageYrBlt were imputed with No Garage.

 - Missing values in MasVnrType were imputed with None.

-- Missing values in MasVnrArea were filled with zero.
+- Values in MasVnrArea were filled with zero.